 The stockholder of the corporation has a stock certificate which states the number of his shares in the company.
 In a public company, the stocks can be quickly transferred without the approval of other stockholders.
 Similarly, if any stockholder wishes to buy stock in a corporation, he/she does not need the approval of the existing stockholders.
 Private companies may have few restrictions on the transfer of stock.

 Advantages of Corporation

-One of the main perks of a corporation is that it lives on, even after owner’s death, dissolution of the corporation or if the stockholder decides to move on.
-It is convenient to merge or sell a corporation as it is the matter of changing shareholders instead of establishing a completely new business.
+One of the main perks of a corporation is that it lives on, even after the owner’s death, dissolution of the corporation or if the stockholder decides to move on.
+It is convenient to merge or sell a corporation as it is just a matter of changing shareholders instead of establishing a completely new business.

 Regardless of the type of corporation, the centralized management system is followed by the corporation.
 Shareholders do not handle the day-to-day operations of the corporation, instead, they appoint managers to do so.
 Unlike other business structures where stockholders control the affairs, the corporation does not require a keen attention of its stockholders every time.

 Since the corporation is a separate entity, it distributes tax liabilities.
 It implies that personal tax liabilities are not linked with corporation taxes.
 As a business owner, you are only required to pay taxes on the salary, commission or dividends that the corporation pays you.
 The corporation is liable to paying the corporate taxes on the company’s profits.

 A corporation can easily obtain a substantial amount of capital by selling shares or issuing bonds.
 A stockholder need not take permission from his partners.

 It is not particularly difficult for a shareholder to sell or transfer shares in a corporation, he can easily do it, without asking from his partners.